fiibbb/CarND-MPC-Project/src/Eigen-3.3/unsupported/Eigen/CXX11/src/Tensor/README.md

 ## Scan Operations

-A *Scan* operation returns a tensor with the same dimensions as the original tensor.
+a *Scan* operation returns a tensor with the same dimensions as the original tensor.
 The operation performs an inclusive scan along the specified axis, which means it computes a running total along the axis for a given reduction operation.